lahirutm/nodemcu-thermal-photo-printer/README.md

 How to use
 -----------
 Upload the sketch & power up the project.
 Now get connected to the printer's access point (It will available as "Printer").
-Once coonected to it, nice capative portal will open to select wifi network.
-(It uses WiFiManager - https://github.com/tzapu/WiFiManager)
+Once connected to it, nice capative portal will open to select wifi network.
+(It uses WiFiManager - https://github.com/tzapu/WiFiManager).
 Then enter coonected ip address in ther browser to access Ian Jackson's nice image printing UI for thermal printer.

 Copied from **Arduino Thermal Printer** July 13, 2018 by **Ian Jackson** and made small changes to fit it with nodemcu development board.